Account settings and security

 To improve the performance of the platform and reduce unnecessary data retention, a few rules are now enforced for organizations on the **Hobby** plan:

 Organizations must have at least one active member in the past 6 months to keep their account active.
-Two reminder email will be sent to the organization owner before the account is deactivated.
+Two reminder emails will be sent to the organization owner before the account is deactivated.
 The first reminder is sent 14 days before the account deactivation, and the second reminder is sent 3 days before the account deactivation.

-Monitor that have been failing uninterrupted for more than 48h will be automatically paused.
+Monitors that have been failing uninterrupted for more than 48h will be automatically paused.
 A notification will be sent to the organization owner when a monitor is paused.

 These rules are only enforced for organizations on the **Hobby** plan, and are necessary to keep this plan free and sustainable for everyone.